drucko/Anycubic_Chiron_Klipper/README.md

 # Anycubic_Chiron_Klipper
-This is the klipper config file for a Anycubic Chiron with a Biqu H2 direct extruder.
+This is the klipper config file for a Anycubic Chiron with a Bondtech extruder.

 Please consider this config file as a starting point and not a working copy and paste solution.